Shanghai Disneyland

-The park covers an area of 3.9 km2, costing 24.5 billion RMB, with Shendi holding 57% and Disney holding the remaining 43%.
-The park currently has seven themed areas: Mickey Avenue, Gardens of Imagination, Fantasyland, Treasure Cove, Adventure Isle, Tomorrowland, and Toy Story Land.
+The park covers an area of 3.9 km2, costing 24.5 billion RMB, with Shendi group holding 57% and Disney holding the remaining 43%.
+The park currently has eight themed areas: Mickey Avenue, Gardens of Imagination, Fantasyland, Treasure Cove, Adventure Isle, Tomorrowland, Toy Story Land, and Zootopia.
+In 2024, the park hosted 14.7 million visitors, making it the most visited theme park in China, the third-most visited theme park in Asia and the fifth-most visited theme park in the world that year.

 History

 Preparations

 The Chinese government approved the resort on November 4, 2009.
 The Walt Disney Company announced on November 5, 2010, that it had signed an agreement with Shanghai Shendi Group to build the resort and park in Shanghai, with a planned opening in 2015.
 On April 7, 2011, groundbreaking began at the Shanghai Disneyland Resort site.
 On June 29, 2013, construction on the Enchanted Storybook Castle began.